kyoriku/social-network-API/README.md

 [![Insomnia](https://img.shields.io/badge/Insomnia-black?style=for-the-badge&logo=insomnia&logoColor=5849BE)](https://insomnia.rest/download/)

 ## Description
 The Social Network API is a backend system designed to power a social networking web application.
-It enables users to share their thoughts, react to friends' thoughts, and manage friend lists.
+It enables users to share their thoughts, react to friends' thoughts, and manage a friend list.
 Built using [Express.js](https://expressjs.com/) for routing, [MongoDB](https://www.mongodb.com/) for data storage, and [Mongoose](https://mongoosejs.com/) as the ODM, this API is optimized for handling large amounts of unstructured data efficiently.
 Whether you're developing a new social media platform or learning about backend development, this API provides a solid foundation for building and structuring social networking applications.

 ## Table of Contents
 - [Installation](#installation)